Frequently Asked Questions

-In October 2014, the Arizona Department of Health Services completed a study about the use of automated meters.
-According to a report summary, “Exposure to electric meters (AMI and AMR) is not likely to harm the health of the public.”
-To read the study, conducted on behalf of the ACC, click here.
+In October 2014, the Arizona Department of Health Services completed a study about the use of automated meters and concluded that the RF radiation from electronic meters is below the FCC standard of 6 watts per square meter.
+Read the study, conducted on behalf of the Arizona Corporation Commission.

-Can I opt out of the use of an automated meter at my home or business?
+Can I opt out of the use of an automated meter at my home?